Cognigy/Documentation/docs/en/docs/live-agent/release-notes/pre-4.30.md

 ### Bugfixes

-- Fixed a bug where conversations preview message for adaptive cards was not displayed properly
+- Fixed a bug where conversation preview messages for adaptive cards were not displayed properly

 ## 4.28.0